 If the only coleslaw you've eaten is the kind that's smothered in mayonnaise, you're in for a treat when you make this Crunchy Cabbage Coleslaw with Sesame Miso Dressing.

-I prepped veggies that I had in the fridge to make the coleslaw and whisked together the ingredients for my favourite dressing: Sesame Miso Vinaigrette.
+I prepped the veggies I had in the fridge, made this easy coleslaw recipe and whisked together the ingredients for one of my favourite dressings: Sesame Miso Vinaigrette.

 And once I had this Asian-inspired coleslaw ready, I chopped up a large sweet potato to make these Sweet Potato Wedges to roast in the oven along with the salmon.
 Fish 'n Chips, Elaine-style!